TraDAO (TOD) Price Reaches $0.27 on Top Exchanges

 TraDAO Token Profile

 TraDAO’s total supply is 115,081 tokens and its circulating supply is 1,124,930,668 tokens.
-The official website for TraDAO is trava.capital.
-The official message board for TraDAO is blog.tradao.finance.
+TraDAO’s official website is trava.capital.
 TraDAO’s official Twitter account is @trava_capital and its Facebook page is accessible here.
+TraDAO’s official message board is blog.tradao.finance.

 Buying and Selling TraDAO

-It is usually not possible to buy alternative cryptocurrencies such as TraDAO directly using U.S. dollars.
-Investors seeking to trade TraDAO should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+It is usually not possible to buy alternative cryptocurrencies such as TraDAO directly using US dollars.
+Investors seeking to trade TraDAO should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy TraDAO using one of the exchanges listed above.

 Receive News & Updates for TraDAO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TraDAO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.